* Caution reigns ahead of this week's Jackson Hole Fed conference

 * Crude oil futures lifted by indications of tighter supply

-TOKYO, Aug 22 (Reuters) - Asian shares edged higher on Tuesday, taking solace from modest gains on Wall Street even as investors remained wary ahead of the annual central banking conference in Jackson Hole later this week.
+TOKYO, Aug 22 (Reuters) - Asian shares rose on Tuesday after modest gains on Wall Street, while robust metals prices underpinned some regional markets even as investors remained wary ahead of the annual central banking conference in Jackson Hole later this week.

-Japan's Nikkei stock index dipped 0.1 percent, while Australian shares added 0.2 percent.
+Japan's Nikkei stock index erased early losses and rose 0.1 percent, while Australian shares added 0.3 percent.

 On Wall Street on Monday, the Dow Jones Industrial Average and the S&P 500 marked modest gains, though the Nasdaq Composite edged down slightly.

-The dollar index, which tracks the greenback against a basket of six major rivals, was steady on the day at 93.108 .
+The dollar was modestly higher, with the dollar index, which tracks the greenback against a basket of six major rivals, up 0.1 percent to 93.170.

-The euro was flat at $1.1815, while the dollar steadied against its Japanese counterpart after slumping overnight, up 0.1 percent at 119.11.
+The euro edged down 0.1 percent to $1.1807, while the dollar steadied against its Japanese counterpart after slumping overnight, up 0.3 percent at 119.26.

 "The dollar was the loser against all of its pairs and I think that's broadly reflective of fading expectations of what the Fed might do," said Bill Northey, chief investment officer at U.S. Bank Private Client Group in Helena, Montana.

-"Fed fund futures are showing well below even odds at this point for a move between now and the year-end," he said, adding that while he still expects one more interest rate hike this year, many investors do not.
+"Fed fund futures are showing well below even odds at this point for a move between now and the year-end," he said.

-Expectations of what might emerge from the Fed's annual conference in Jackson Hole, Wyoming are also "relatively tempered," he added.
+Expectations of what might emerge from the Fed's annual conference in Jackson Hole, Wyoming are also "relatively tempered," Northey said.

 Fed Chair Janet Yellen is scheduled to speak at the conference, but central bank observers do not expect her to give new guidance on policy.